jusss/BluetoothConnect/README.md

 # Latency on iOS/iPadOS

-it may have some latency on iOS/iPadOS, search "predict" in Settings, disable "Predictive" in General -> Keyboard and all the smart things disable "Extended Predictions" in Accessibility -> Switch Control
+it may have some latency on iOS/iPadOS, search "predict" in Settings,<br/>
+disable "Predictive" in General -> Keyboard and all the smart things,<br/>
+disable "Extended Predictions" in Accessibility -> Switch Control<br/>